ADVOCACY

 POLLING

-JEI strives to provide the best available data on the American Jewish electorate.
-To better understand the Jewish electorate, JEI commissions non-partisan polls of Jewish voters.
-Our polls explore the nuances of issues related to Jewish voting behavior and help to inform public discourse in advance of elections, including which political parties Jewish voters identify with, which key public figures they view favorably and unfavorably, where they stand on key issues at any given time, and which issues Jewish voters care most about when casting their ballots.
+JEI provides the best available data on the American Jewish electorate.
+JEI commissions non-partisan polls of Jewish voters exploring the nuances of issues related to Jewish voting behavior.
+This helps to inform public discourse in advance of elections, including with which political parties Jewish voters identify, about which issues Jewish voters care most when casting their ballots, which key public figures they view favorably and unfavorably, and where they stand on key issues at any given time.

 CIVIC ENGAGEMENT